 Getting to KAE

-We are located in Notting Hill Gate, which is on the Central, Circle and District lines.
+We are located in Tower Hill, which is on the Circle and District lines.
 Using public transport is the cheapest way to travel into London from the airport and Eurostar.
 If you are flying into London Heathrow, the Piccadilly Underground line takes you right into central London with connections to other airports, and overland trains.

 If you want to get a taxi from the airport, make sure it is a licensed ‘black cab’, as their rates are fixed and unlicensed taxis can sometimes take advantage of people from other countries.

 For information on travelling to our residences, details can be sent to you before your course begins.
-You can download our ‘How to get to Kensington Academy’ guide or you can also check the London Underground map on the Transport for London website.
+You can also check the London Underground map on the Transport for London website.

 If you prefer, we can arrange a meeting and transfer service from the airport or station to take you to your accommodation.
 For more information on how to arrange a transfer see our airport transfer page.